zhaox97/Nebula/README.md

 ### Windows

-NOTE: Any LTS version at or below 4.4.7 will not work correctly.
+*Developer Tip: Any LTS version at or below 4.4.7 will not work correctly.
 As of this writing, the newest version is 8.11.1 LTS, with which the rest of the instructions should work fine.
 To fix this issue, you must run `npm install -g npm`, and then go into your `~\AppData\Roaming\npm\node_modules\npm` directory and run the command `npm install node-gyp@3.4.0`.
 With this, the remaining instructions should work.
 Any LTS Node.js version after 4.4.7 should not need to the aforementioned steps.

 Install the **Visual C++ Build Tools**, found [here](http://landinghub.visualstudio.com/visual-cpp-build-tools).
 Then tell the Node package manager to use this version by running: